-Alright, I think this is the PERFECT time of year to drop this Easy, Maple Roasted Carrots with Olives + Almonds + Mint recipe on you!
-This is one of my all time favorite AND most requested side dishes.
+Alright, I think this is the perfect time of year to drop this easy, maple roasted carrots with balsamic and olives recipe on you!
+This is one of my all-time favorites AND most requested side dishes.
 This is a perfect side dish for your Thanksgiving meal!
-Vegan or not, you are going to love this naturally healthy, and tasty, plant-based dish.

-This Roasted Maple Carrots is my version of a side dish from one of my favorite restaurants back home in Sonoma County.
-The flavor combination is unreal and, the best part, it's super quick and easy to make at home.
+This roasted maple carrot recipe is my version of a side dish from one of my favorite restaurants back home in Sonoma County.
+The flavor combination is unreal, and the best part is that it's super quick and easy to make at home.

 These Maple Roasted Carrots are:

 7 Ingredients and 20 minutes is all you need to make this divine dish!